thegamingden/the-ends-of-the-matrix/src/crunch/skills.md

 When a Connection is established between two Icons, Signal Defense is essentially useless.
-A character's Signal Defense does not apply against attacks made at Connection range, regardless of who the target is.
-A character may use her own Cybercombat to defend herself from attacks made at Connection Range (but she does not take a penalty for Defaulting if they are untrained).
+A character's Signal Defense does not apply against attacks made at Connection range, regardless of program.
+A character instead uses their Cybercombat to defend herself (but she does not take a penalty for Defaulting if they are untrained).

 ### Cybercombat Specializations